This is a clone of the famous game by Rick

 without being able to see what your opponent is doing.

-Since you can't see your opponent's moves, when you realize what mayhem
+Since you can't see your opponent's moves, you have no idea

-of your ships are decimated, the screaming of your dying men
+of your ships are destroyed, the screaming of your dying men

 can be heard in your head, and your planet is lost.